Ginger000/Ginger000/README.md

 - 🌱 I’m currently learning headless CMS
 - 😄 Pronouns: Ginger
 - ⚡ Fun fact: I lost 30 pounds and get 30 pounds back in 2 years.
-- :slot_machine: Fun fact: I was kick out of a casino by security in Las Vegas ...
+- :slot_machine: Fun fact: I was kicked out of a casino by security in Las Vegas ...